angular/angular/adev/src/content/tutorials/first-app/steps/07-dynamic-template-values/README.md

 </docs-workflow>

-Summary: In this lesson, you added a new HTML structure and used Angular template syntax to render values in the `HousingLocation` template.
+SUMMARY: In this lesson, you added a new HTML structure and used Angular template syntax to render values in the `HousingLocation` template.

 Now, you have two important skills: